 As the second most prevalent of marijuana’s active ingredients, CBD is a life-altering substance for many and has the potential to change the lives of millions more.

-It’s important to note: most CBD products, whether it’s something designed to help us sleep at night or a shot into a smoothie we buy at a health club, won’t get us high.
+It’s important to note: most CBD products, whether it’s in a topical cream, a tincture, or a shot into a smoothie we buy at a health club, won’t get us high.
 In most places, CBD cannot be sold if it contains a THC content over 0.3 percent.
 You may feel better, just not higher.

 What About THC?

 THC mimics anandamide, a natural chemical in the brain, altering the way our brain operates.
-It attaches to neurons in a way that influences how we think, concentrates, moves, and perceive time.
+It attaches to neurons in a way that influences how we think, concentrates, move, and perceive time.
 It also impacts our sense of pleasure, memory, and coordination.
 The high we feel is a result of the way THC causes cells in our brain to release dopamine, a chemical that creates a sense of euphoria.
-For all these reasons, doing anything like driving a car or operating a Skilsaw are truly terrible ideas while under the influence of THC.
+For all these reasons, doing anything like driving a car or operating power tools are truly terrible ideas while under the influence of THC.

-In another similarity to CBD, THC can be purchased from a marijuana cannabis store in the form of drops, oils, edibles, syrups, lotions, and balms.
+In another similarity to CBD, THC can be purchased from a licensed cannabis store in the form of drops, oils, edibles, syrups, lotions, balms, and more.

 How CBD and THC Work Together

 CBD acts like a wingman who watches out for his friend THC.
-Ingested together, CBD makes us feel less high, less agitated, paranoid, or cognitively impaired.
-Technically, all marijuana contains both THC and CBD, but due to years of growing plants with no real understanding of how the two work together, there is now an overabundance of THC-heavy weed.
+Ingested together, it's possible that CBD actually changes your high.
+Technically, all marijuana contains both THC and CBD, but different ratios of the two create different experiences altogether.
 Having more options is what it’s all about.
 We want to be able to walk into our local cannabis store and tell them what we’re looking for.
-Do we need something to get us through nausea, or are we looking for something to help us sleep?
 The ratio of CBD to THC helps determine what a particular strain of marijuana can do for us.

 Both CBD and THC offer benefits.
 It’s up to us to ask for a ratio that meets our particular needs.